LWAYVE/android-sdk/README.md

 </FrameLayout>

 ```
-Add the following code to your Activity:
+Add the following code to the Activity hosting the playback control:

-Example

 ```
 public class MainActivity extends Activity {